Fluxonium as a control qubit for bosonic quantum information: Flux dependence of and

 \section{Flux dependence of $\chi$ and $K$}

-Because the resonator's $\chi$ and $K$ depend heavily on the fluxonium level structure, an externally applied magnetic flux provides a control knob for \textit{in-situ} adjustment of $\chi$ and $K$.
+Because the resonator's $\chi$ and $K$ depend heavily on the fluxonium level structure, an externally applied magnetic flux provides a control knob for \textit{in situ} adjustment of $\chi$ and $K$.
 For one, this control is useful for locating decoupled idling points \cite{atanasova_situ_2025}.
 In addition, mapping $\chi$ and $K$ across flux allows us to fully connect the circuit Hamiltonian (\cref{fluxonium_resonator_Hamiltonian}) to a flux-dependent cavity QED description and reinforce the predictability of interactions and nonlinearity.

-We measured the fluxonium spectrum across flux, and fitted the $\ket{g}\rightarrow\ket{e}$ transition (Fig.~\ref{fig3:flux_characterization}(a)) as well as the resonator spectrum (Appendix~\ref{Spectroscopic Characterization}) to \Cref{fluxonium_resonator_Hamiltonian}.
+We measured the fluxonium spectrum as a function of flux, and fitted the $\ket{g}\rightarrow\ket{e}$ transition (Fig.~\ref{fig3:flux_characterization}(a)) as well as the resonator spectrum (Appendix~\ref{Spectroscopic Characterization}) to \Cref{fluxonium_resonator_Hamiltonian}.
 Using the extracted circuit parameters, we then numerically computed the expected flux dependence of $\chi$ and $K$.
 The comparison with the measured $\chi$ and $K$ is shown in ~\Cref{fig3:flux_characterization}(c) and (e).
-The data show a markedly wide variation of $\chi$ and $K$ across flux, in excellent agreement with numerical prediction.
+The data show a markedly wide variation of $\chi$ and $K$ across flux, in excellent agreement with our numerical predictions.
 Notably, similar values of $\chi$ can correspond to drastically different values of $K$, highlighting the possibility of engineering distinct $K/\chi$ ratios for bosonic control.
 Moreover, $K$ can change sign and cross zero at specific flux bias points, which could help improve control fidelity by suppressing Kerr-induced state evolution.
 This tunability offered by the fluxonium thus allows dynamic reconfiguration of system properties for specific protocols.

 To understand the dependence of $\chi$ and $K$ on resonator parameters, we repeated the same characterization with a second device (`device B').
 It shares the same fluxonium design parameters as the initially presented device (`device A'), but features a different storage resonator frequency (Fig.~\ref{fig3:flux_characterization}(b); see Appendix~\ref{Spectroscopic Characterization} for system parameters).
 This frequency difference causes the storage mode to intersect different higher-energy levels of the fluxonium, which leads to device B's distinct flux dependence of $\chi$ and $K$ (Fig.~\ref{fig3:flux_characterization}(d) and (f)) from that observed in device A. The pronounced difference in flux-dependent behavior between the two devices further illustrates the versatility of Hamiltonian engineering achievable with the fluxonium.